ARTFL-Project/PhiloLogic4/docs/specific_installations/ubuntu_installation.md

+---
-## Installing PhiloLogic4 on Ubuntu
+title: Installing PhiloLogic4 on Ubuntu
+---

 -   The following dependencies need to be installed: